Land Registry Services

 Purpose: To register a transfer of mortgage, charge or lease on the Victorian Land Registry.

-• Form: Transfer of Mortgage, Charge or Lease This form requires Acrobat Reader to correctly function.
-Please right click and download this form to your computer and ensure you have the latest version of Acrobat Reader.
-Please right click on the file and open in Acrobat Reader.
+• Form: Transfer of Mortgage, Charge or Lease The forms on the Land Use Victoria website requires Acrobat Reader to correctly function.
+Once you have found the form you are looking for, please right click and download forms to your computer and ensure you have the latest version of Acrobat Reader.
+Please then right click on the file and open in Acrobat Reader.
 The current version of Acrobat Reader can be accessed here

 • Dealing with titles